 #5.
 YYST Paddle Leash

-- New Style Adjustable loop.
+- Adjustable loop.
 Easy to attach.
 Just wrap it on your padddle.
-And clip one end to your life jacket or pad eye or D...
+And clip one end to your d ring or pad eye or D ring.
+No more...

 - Quantity : 1 piece of red leash with adjustable loop.Length: 36 INCH when unstretchable.